filtrera/feedback/README.md

 ## What is Filtrera?

-Filtrera is a new minimalistic functional language with a set of unusual features, such as not allowing recursion.
+Filtrera is a minimalistic functional programming language made to make it easy to create business-oriented DSLs with a common, easy-to-learn syntax that is safe to run inside a host application.

 The language is designed to be as barebone as possible, and relies on a powerful runtime concept that allows different hosts to extend the language with new functionality as needed.
 This makes Filtrera an exceptionally good embedded language for defining custom behavior and extending functionality of host applications.

-It is designed to be:

-- Easy to learn, even for non-programmers
-- Safe to run
+The vanilla compiler avoids the halting problem by not providing recursion or conditional looping, while at the same time allowing higher order functions.
+Loops and other powerful constructs can be added through the runtime framework.

 Filtrera is made by [Kristoffer Lindvall](https://github.com/kristofferlindvall).